microsoft/pxt-adafruit/olddocs/js/serial-library.md

 The serial library #docs

 The **serial library** supports [serial communication](https://en.wikipedia.org/wiki/Serial_port) between the @boardname@ and another computer.
-Basically, this allows you to send data from the micro:bit to your own computer.
+Basically, this allows you to send data from the @boardname@ to your own computer.
 This is very useful for debugging purposes: you can add `write line` statements in your code and see them display on your computer as the program executes.

 The code below shows a simple script that sends a line when the @boardname@ starts and another line each time the button ``A`` is pressed.